 Step 5: Grind Your Coffee

-Set your coffee grinder to a medium to coarse setting, see my coffee grinding guide for reference.
-I highly recommend you use a burr grinder for better grind size consistency, if you don’t have one check out my best burr grinder under $100 guide – I have handpicked some excellent cheap grinders!
+Set your coffee grinder to a medium to a coarse setting, see my coffee grinding guide for reference.
+I highly recommend you use a burr grinder for better grind size consistency if you don’t have one check out this burr grinder guide – I have handpicked excellent cheap grinders!

 Step 6: Add Your Ground Coffee